iklein99/homebridge-smartthings/README.md

 This is a smartthings plugin for Homebridge.
 This requires no access to the legacy smartthings app, and doesn't require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.
+## New in version 1.5.14
+* Support for air conditioners optional modes (i.e., Sleep, Speed, WindFree, WindFreeSleep)
 ## Fixed in version 1.5.13
 * Handle invalid response to "getLevel" call in lightservice.
 There is a Zooz driver that does not return a valid response causing homebridge to fail.